-On a rainy night, seventy-two years ago Rae Kushner, her sister Lisa and Sonya and Aaron Oshman escaped through a narrow tunnel from the Novogrudok ghetto together with 250 other Jews.
+On a rainy night, seventy-three years ago Rae Kushner, her sister Lisa and Sonya and Aaron Oshman escaped through a narrow tunnel from the Novogrudok ghetto together with 250 other Jews.
 They hid in an area nearby, to elude the pursuing Germans and their collaborators.
 Many in the group were shot and killed.
 Rae, Lisa, Sonya and Aaron and others were rescued by the Bielski partisans, who heard of the group’s escape and sent in scouts to take the survivors from Novogrudok to safety.

 The group, founded by Tuvia Bielski and his brothers Asael and Zus – along with help from youngest brother Aron – provided a haven for all Jews fleeing the Nazis and their collaborators.
 For three years, the Bielski partisans survived in the forests of Belarus, engaging in armed combat and disrupting the Nazi war machine with acts of sabotage.
 Their primary mission, however, was always the preservation of Jewish lives.
 Tuvia proclaimed, “I would rather save the life of one old Jewish woman than kill ten Nazis.”
 By the end of the war, the Bielski partisans managed to save over 1,200 Jews.